skuro1439/issue-agent/website/docs/configuration/command.md

 Usage
   issue-agent <command> [flags]
-Commands  help: Show usage of commands and flags
+Command and Flags
   help: Show usage of commands and flags
   version: Show version of issue-agent CLI
   create-pr:
     --aws_profile
-        AWS profile to use for credentials
+      AWS profile to use a specific profile from credentials.
     --aws_region
       AWS region to use for credentials and Bedrock.
-Default is aws profile's session region --base_branch
+      Default(If use aws_profile): aws profile's default session region.
+    --base_branch
       Base Branch for pull request
     --config
       Path to the configuration file.
-Default is `agent/config/default_config.yml in this project` --from_file
+      Default: agent/config/default_config.yml in this project.
-        Issue content from file path
     --language
       Language spoken by agent.
+      Default: English.
-Default is English --log_level
+    --log_level
       Log level.
-Default is `info`.
-If you want to see LLM completions, set it to `debug` --model
+If you want to see LLM completions, set it to 'debug'.
+      Default: info.
+    --model
       LLM name.
-Default is `claude-3-5-sonnet-latest`
+For the model name, check the documentation of each LLM provider.

 ```